 Preparation for Board of Education Meetings

-On the Wednesday prior to each Board meeting, materials are posted in BoardDocs for Board members to review.
+At least three business days prior to each Board meeting, materials are posted in BoardDocs for Board members to review.
 BoardDocs includes the agenda of the meeting and the attachments associated with each planned Board action.
 Board members are encouraged to follow-up with the administration prior to the meeting with questions about the agenda items.

 Typical Board Meeting Agenda